Daniel Guedes: Fortaleza (loan)

 On 4 March 2021, Guedes joined top tier side Fortaleza on loan for the 2021 campaign.

 2022 season

 Upon returning, Guedes was not registered by Peixe for the 2022 Campeonato Paulista, and terminated his contract with the club on 24 March 2022.

 Cuiabá

 On 9 April 2022, Guedes signed for Cuiabá also in the top tier.
+He featured in 14 league matches as his side narrowly avoided relegation.

+Later career

+On 12 December 2022, Guedes was announced at Juventude in the second division.
+After leaving the club at the end of the 2023 season, he spent nearly a year without a club before signing for Paraná on 26 November 2024.

+On 30 November 2025, Guedes was confirmed as Juventus-SP's new signing for the upcoming campaign.